 - Helps balance your pH levels.

-Out-of-wack pH levels can cause many issues such as osteoporosis (1) and is caused by our modern diet and the sugars and sodium levels now in a lot of foods.
+Out-of-wack pH levels can cause many issues such as osteoporosis (1) and is caused by our modern diet and the sugars and sodium levels now in a lot of foods, but still is better to try to avoid the sugars in the food and get a balance diet for this, with information from sites as askhealthnews.com.
 The alkaline properties found in coconut water, due to the electrolytes, potassium, calcium, and magnesium, help balance out the pH in our diets.
 Some claim that coconut water helps alkalize the pH levels caused by stomach acid that results in heartburn.

 - Helps prevent/fight kidney stones.